Layer2Labs/Artbyte-Client/README.md

 # Client for Artbyte Marketplace - Powered by Layer2labs

 A client side implementation of the Artbyte  Marketplace  for NFT trading on RSK network.
-Artion allows users:
+Artbyte allows users:
-- to explore existing NFTs on Fantom Opera network.
+- to explore existing NFTs on RSK.
 - to create a new collection of a new NFT
 - to register a collection of already deployed NFT.
 - to buy / sell / collect rare NFTs.